 Nearest tube station: Angel Station is a seven-minute walk away.

 3- Catch A Gig At The 100 Club

 The 100 Club has existed in two forms since 1942.

-In 1964 it became the 100 Club and has been a significant music venue in the capital since.
+In 1964 it became the 100 Club and has been a significant music venue in the capital.

 Since opening, the 100 Club has hosted The Who, Sex Pistols, The Rolling Stones and Metallica, to name a few.

-As well as being a must-visit music venue for gigs of up and coming artists as well as world-renowned bands, the 100 Club also hosts comedy specials, which have previously included gigs from Simon Amstel and Adam Buxton.
+As well as being a must-visit music venue for gigs of up-and-coming artists and world-renowned bands, the 100 Club also hosts comedy specials, which have previously included gigs from Simon Amstel and Adam Buxton.